Apprehentice/apprehentice.github.io/slickvegas/commands.md

 **Usage**: !clear say prefix

-Set the text that will be prefixed before the content in the 'say' command
+Clear the text that will be prefixed before the content in the 'say' command

 <hr />